smomara/gossamer/README.md

 # gossamer

-gossamer: noun - used to refer to something very light, thin, and insubstantial or delicate
+> *noun* - used to refer to something very light, thin, and insubstantial or delicate

+(it also contains the word **Go**)

+---

+gossamer is a web framework gossamer